espruino/EspruinoDocs/boards/Bangle.js2.md

 * CAD files for the Bangle.js 2 stand, as well as an STL of the watch body [is available here](https://github.com/espruino/EspruinoBoard/blob/master/Bangle.js2)
 * The Espruino board file for Bangle.js [can be found here](https://github.com/espruino/Espruino/blob/master/boards/BANGLEJS2.py) and contains pinouts and other configuration info
 * There's a [Bangle.js 2 API reference here](https://espruino.com/ReferenceBANGLEJS2)
+* Don't want to use Espruino and want to develop your app bare-metal in C?
+[Check out the example in the BangleJS2BareMetal repository](https://github.com/espruino/BangleJS2BareMetal)

 Certifications: